TeamSTEP/Catch.ioProjectBoard/.github/ISSUE_TEMPLATE/adding-feature.md

 ## Estimated Implementation Time

+- Optimistic - {how long this will take to finish all the subtasks at the very least}
+- Normal - {how long this will take to finish all the subtasks on average work time}
-{how long this will take to finish all the subtasks}
+- Pessimistic - {how long this will take to finish all the subtasks at most}

 ## Work Start Date

-{when the implementation will start}
+{when will the implementation will start}